TheAppgineer/flatpak-flutter/README.md

 With the approach of pre-built binaries it is not certain that the local build used the same library versions as included in the Flatpak Runtime, this can cause compatibility issues.

 An added benefit of the source build is that both the x86_64 and aarch64 architecture will be built on the Flathub infra.
 No longer the need to skip aarch64 support in the `flathub.json` file.

+Last but not least it is also in line with [Flathub requirements](https://docs.flathub.org/docs/for-app-authors/requirements#building-from-source).

 ## The flatpak-flutter Workflow
 What better way to demonstrate the tool then by building a TODO app :)